 - Who can you create lucrative joint partnerships with?

 - How can you systematize your cash flow?

 - How can you improve your marketing?

-- How can you drive more traffic to your websites?
+- How can you drive more traffic to your website?

 - How can you create loyal fans?

-- What opportunities are starring you right in the eyes?
+- What opportunities are staring you right in the eyes?